 You like?
 Good.
 Now you can get an even more vicarious trip through this forest primeval via video as one of our True Beach Lovers sure-foots it across.
 (Check out the shot of Arenal.)

 You can also hike through tangles of lush thickets, raft down a river, snorkel and scuba dive.
 Exhausted yet?
 Thought so.
 Costa Rica has more than enough to keep all you peeps with adult ADHD from getting bored.

 2. Zip Line Over the Canopy.
 This exhilarating, (or terrifying) thrill ride was invented in Costa Rica in 1974 by a Cal State grad student, Donald Perry, to study the mystifying canopies of the Costa Rican rain forest.
 This single act of science evolved into the fun/chills/scares-a-second that you can have when you visit the lush, beguiling country called Costa Rica.
 Arenal is one of the best places to do this, along with the Jaco Rainforest, Monteverde and Manuel Antonio.
-Get a glimpse of one of our True Beach Lovers sailing in mid-air in the video below.

 3. Poke Around in a Rain Forest.
 They’re green and have crazy amounts of dense, fluffy leaves and bushes.
 It’s the way Eden must have been.
 There are a couple of ways to do this–and either way, it’s the true definition of awesome.
 You’ll see lush greenery, sparkling waterfalls…

 …leaf-cutter ants that carry leaves (what else?) on their backs as they lumber back to their colonies…

 …and other coolio critters like snakes, but don’t touch them.